JonasPrimbs/oidc-squared/README.md

 import { NonceGenerators, SignPoPToken } from 'oidc-squared';

 // Export the JWK public key:
-const publicJwk = await crypto.subtle.exportKey('jwk', clientKeyPair.publicKey),;
+const publicJwk = await crypto.subtle.exportKey('jwk', clientKeyPair.publicKey);

 // Create a new PoP Token:
 const popToken = await new SignPoPToken() // Also sets "iat" to now, "exp" to in 60 seconds, and "jti" to a new UUID.